nodemailer/mailparser/README.md

 ---

 Messages with attachments are typically formatted as *nested multipart* messages.
 This means that the *bodyText* and *bodyHTML* fields might be left blank.
-Search for an attachment with content-type *multipart* from the attachments array and use the bodyText and bodyHTML defined there instead.
+Search for an alternate with content-type *multipart* from the bodyAlternate array and use the bodyText and bodyHTML defined there instead.

 LICENSE
 -------